Family Compact: Post-Rebellion decline

 After the Rebellions of 1837, Lord Durham was sent to Canada to make recommendations on reform.
 Durham's Report on the Affairs of British North America states that it is impossible "To understand how any English statesman could have ever imagined that representative and irresponsible government could be successfully combined."

-However, rather than pursue the Reformers' dream of responsible government, the British imposed the Union of the Canadas.
-The aim of the new Governor General, Charles Poulett Thomson was to strengthen the power of the Governor General, to minimize the impact of the numerically superior French vote, and to build a "middle party" that answered to him, rather than the Family Compact or the Reformers.
+Nonetheless, rather than pursue the Reformers' dream of responsible government, the British imposed the Union of the Canadas.
+The aim of the new Governor General, Charles Poulett Thomson, was to strengthen the power of the Governor General, to minimize the impact of the numerically superior French vote, and to build a "middle party" that answered to him, rather than the Family Compact or the Reformers.
 Thomson was a Whig who believed in rational government, not "responsible government".
 But he was also intent on marginalizing the influence of the Family Compact.

 The Family Compact began to reconfigure itself after 1841 as it was squeezed out of public life in the new Province of Canada.
 The conservative values of the Family Compact was succeeded by the Upper Canada Tories after 1841.
 The current Canadian establishment grew out of the Family Compact.
 Although the families and names changed, the basic template for power and control remained the same through to the end of World War II.
 With greater immigration from a variety of nations and cultures came the meritocracy so desired during the early years of Upper Canada.

-However, as John Porter noted, a form of Family Compact in Canadian business and politics is to be expected.
+However, as Canadian sociologist John Porter noted in the 1960s, a form of Family Compact in Canadian business and politics is to be expected.

 Canada is probably not unlike other western industrial nations in relying heavily on its elite groups to make major decisions and to determine the shape and direction of its development.
 The nineteenth-century notion of a liberal citizen-participating democracy is obviously not a satisfactory model by which to examine the processes of decision-making in either the economic or the political contexts. ...
 If power and decision-making must always rest with elite groups, there can at least be open recruitment from all classes into the elite.